AdobeDocs/commerce-testing/src/pages/guide/static/analysis.md

 1. Click **Manual ESLint configuration**.
 1. Fill in the adjacent input fields with the path to your node binary (the result of outputting `which node` in your terminal).
 1. Enter the path to your ESLint package: `[magento_root]/node_modules/eslint`
-1. Click **Configuration File** and in the adjacent input field enter the path to the ESLint file Magento uses, which is located in `vendor/magento/magento-coding-standard/eslint/.eslintrc-magento`.
+1. Click **Configuration File** and in the adjacent input field enter the path to the ESLint file the application uses, which is located in `vendor/magento/magento-coding-standard/eslint/.eslintrc-magento`.

 See the image below for example configuration: